'Griezmann isn't always judged fairly' - Barcelona and France forward backed by Lenglet to deliver on expec...

 What has been said?

-Blaugrana defender Lenglet, who is about to open a quest for Euro 2020 glory alongside Griezmann with Les Bleus, told L'Equipe of the criticism aimed in the direction of a player that he knows well: "He's an important player for Barcelona.
+Lenglet, who is about to open a quest for Euro 2020 glory alongside Griezmann, told L'Equipe of the criticism aimed in the direction of a player that he knows well: "He's an important player for Barcelona.

 "He's changed games on the right, especially in the Copa del Rey.